MicrosoftDocs/dynamics-365-project-operations/articles/psa/project-leveraging.md

 ---
 title: Sales estimates and projects
-description: This topic provides information about how to take advantage of the schedule and estimates in the sales process.
+description: This article provides information about how to take advantage of the schedule and estimates in the sales process.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice